A symbol that has an outline of a triangle with an exclamation mark in the middle

 Assembly Locations

-When the fire alarms sounds and the strobes are activated, or upon notification by Campus Public Safety (CPSO Officer) or emergency responders, occupants must evacuate the building and assemble at predetermined evacuation locations.
+When fire alarms sound and strobes are activated, or upon notification by Campus Public Safety (CPSO Officer) or emergency responders, occupants must evacuate the building and assemble at predetermined evacuation locations.

 Construction Site Basics